Emmaus-Nicopolis

 Concerning these tombs, see: The Early Arab period

-Roman-Byzantine bathhouse at Emmaus, used by Crusaders as a warehouse.
+Roman-Byzantine bathhouse at Emmaus, used by Crusaders as a warehouse

 Revered by Muslims as the tomb of Abu ‘Ubaida, a companion of Muhammad.